Skip to main content

 Agricultural Tank Regulations — KDA Pesticide & Fertilizer Program

-Kansas has some of the most quantitatively precise agricultural-tank rules in the country, administered by the Kansas Department of Agriculture (KDA) Pesticide and Fertilizer Program:
+Kansas has detailed rules for agricultural tanks, managed by the Kansas Department of Agriculture (KDA) Pesticide and Fertilizer Program.

 • K.A.R.
 4-13-25 — Bulk pesticide storage and handling of pesticides; definitions.
 Also 4-13-25j on facility inspection and maintenance.